-When considering the merits of new technology, it's easy to forget the issues that come with the approaches that we are used to already.
+When considering the merits of new technology, it's easy to forget the issues that come with the approaches we already use.
 Keeping our modern payment systems like banks, companies like Visa and MasterCard, and even payment processors like PayPal afloat is also a vast energy requirement that is rarely, if ever, discussed.

-Companies that deal with payments generally come with large networks of offices, staff, various forms of security if cash is being handled, large data centers that can span multiple countries, and much more.
+Companies that deal with payments generally have extensive networks of offices, staff, various forms of security if cash or other valuables are being handled, large data centers that span multiple countries, and much more.
 Do we ignore these uses of energy?
-Are these payment channels somehow better uses of resources when bitcoin could actually be the far greener option?
+Are these payment channels somehow better uses of resources when bitcoin could be the far greener option?
 If it were apples to apples, would the payment methods you use stand up to the scrutiny regarding energy efficiency?
-Would the rules need to be bent to allow for these last-generation formats of value exchange?
+Would the rules need to be bent to allow these last-generation value exchange formats?

 Energy is Hard to Transport Bitcoin Isn't

 Moving bitcoin across the world can take only a matter of minutes.
-However, power is not as simple to move more considerable distances.
-While switching on the power in your home likely feels like a basic thing to most of us, the reality of moving excess energy to other regions is often not just tricky but prohibitively impractical, resulting in the power being wasted.
+However, power is not as simple as moving more considerable distances.
+While switching on the power in your home likely feels like a simple enough thing to most of us, the reality of moving excess energy to other regions is often not just tricky but prohibitively impractical, resulting in wasted power.

 Producing energy to the scale the modern world requires often results in significant amounts of wasted energy.
 This energy is extremely attractive to bitcoin miners as it can be purchased at far lower rates than retail energy prices.
-In fact, the cheaper the power is, the more likely miners are to chase it.
+The cheaper the power is, the more likely miners will chase it.
 Power costs are generally the highest consideration when setting up a mining operation, as this controls how wide your profit margin can be.
 If there is a demand for power in a region, miners are quickly priced out of the market and forced to look for cheaper options, which often leads them to waste energy or renewable power sources.

 The International Renewable Energy Agency (IREA) has stated that renewables are even beginning to beat the cheapest coal options on cost, which seems to be continuing to trend down.
-When you consider that energy cost is the prime driver for miners when deciding how and where to operate.
-This economic reality is hard to ignore, and if anything, points to incentives for more renewable energy infrastructure development.
+Considering that energy cost is the prime driver for miners when deciding how and where to operate.
+This economic reality is hard to ignore and, if anything, points to incentives for more renewable energy infrastructure development.

 The Bottom Line is More About Energy Itself